Brishawon/WHSTechNotes/journal.md

 # January 29, 2026

 the test i took was both a math and reading TSI it was an ok test, it felt like it was some and hard question about the preformance i think i did ok on the test.
 I didn't struggle with some of the question i just try my best with the questions i see. it will help me if i read the question careful.

+# February 10, 2026

+1.I like the football because you can get agresive
+2. no but i seen clips
+3. i think it went good for the sea hawks